Approx read time: 5 mins 🕒

 “There is nothing more powerful than watching and talking to those people in their natural environment.
 We watched how they cooked, slept and ate…”

-Conquering the Chinese market
+IKEA: Conquering the Chinese market

-IKEA entered the Chinese market in 1998 and now has 31 stores there.
+IKEA entered the Chinese market in 1998 and now has 38 stores there.
 But it has been a steep learning curve in the world’s most populated country.

 For a start, the self-assembly of IKEA products was unattractive to Chinese customers who, like their Indian counterparts, are used to employing casual handymen to do their DIY.
 This goes for most other countries in Asia.

 To counter this, IKEA stores teamed up with assembly service companies, based within the store, who deliver and put together the furniture for an additional price.
+Like Vogue's editions that we have also written about, each store is carefully crafted and localised for its market.

-In a country as vast as China there are also regional differences that have to be considered.
+In a country as vast as China, there are also regional differences that have to be considered.
 For example, a sample in-store balcony exhibit in northern China where balconies are generally used for food storage, will look different to one in the south where they often double as laundry areas.

 Naturally, there are some differences in the products sold – e.g., more chopsticks, fewer knives and forks - but the bulk of the 10,000 items sold in Chinese stores are from the standard range.

-Impressing India
+IKEA: Impressing India

 IKEA also localises its cutlery products.
 Indians, generally, either eat by hand or use spoons.
 So the company dispensed with its children’s plastic cutlery pack and instead sold different coloured spoons for 15 rupees (around 15 pence).